ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/vpc-gen2-resources.md

 ## `ibm_is_floating_ip`
 {: #provider-floating-ip}

 Create a floating IP address that you can associate with a {{site.data.keyword.vsi_is_short}} instance.
 You can use the floating IP address to access your instance from the public network, independent of whether the subnet is attached to a public gateway.
-For more information, see [About floatig IP](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis#create-floating-ip-api-tutorial).
+For more information, see [About floating IP](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis#create-floating-ip-api-tutorial).
 {: shortdesc}

  ### Sample Terraform code